 More Tips and Inspirations

-These posts dive deeper into a specific category (and go beyond the KonMari Method):
+These posts take a closer look at a specific category (and go beyond the KonMari Method):

 - Wardrobe Decluttering a la Marie Kondo: Pros and Cons